bra1nDump/ai-task-vscode/documents/backlog.md

 - Only provide certain lines as potential starts and finishes for the range

 # Done

+This is useful as there will be new people trying the product
+- Add a shortcut to create a new notebook
+- Add a walkthrough that will show how to create a new notebook (it will be created in the session folder)

+Better format is better :D
+- Create a cell with markdown showing discord link
+- Smaller heading size for files / task etc - takes too much space
+- In output remove start / end messages - redundant
+- Don't show output of files submitted and others if there is no need

 - release a windows compatible version
 - kick off multi file editing with all tabs up for modification after a command with input